DMD1070/DMD1070.github.io/lessons/3-html-intro.md

 lesson_num: 03
 ---

-Hypertext Markup Language (HTML) is the basis of every page on the web.
-HTML provides the meaning and structure to our pages.
+<p class="lead">Hypertext Markup Language (HTML) is the basis of every page on the web.
+HTML provides the meaning and structure to our pages.</p>

 ## What is HTML?